mdn/content/files/en-us/web/api/fedcm_api/index.md

 The `identity.providers` property takes an array of objects containing the path to an IdP config file and the RP's client identifier issued by the IdP; the example above also includes a couple of optional features:

-- `identity.context` specifies the context in which the user is authenticating with FedCM (for example is it a first-time signup for this account, or a sign-in with an existing account?).
-The browser uses this to vary the text in its FedCM UI so that it better suits the context.
+- `identity.context` specifies the context in which the user is authenticating with FedCM.
+For example, is it a first-time signup for this account, or a sign-in with an existing account?.
+The browser uses this information to vary the text in its FedCM UI to better suit the context.
 - `identity.providers.nonce` provides a random nonce value that ensures the response is issued for this specific request, preventing {{glossary("replay attack", "replay attacks")}}.
-- `identity.providers.loginHint` provides a hint as to which account option(s) the browser should provide for the user to sign in with, which is matched against the `login_hints` values provided by the IdP from the [accounts list endpoint](#the_accounts_list_endpoint).
+- `identity.providers.loginHint` provides a hint about which account option(s) the browser should present for user sign-in.
+This hint is matched against the `login_hints` values that the IdP provides from the [accounts list endpoint](#the_accounts_list_endpoint).

 The browser requests the IdP config file and carries out the sign-in flow detailed below.
 For more information on the kind of interaction a user might expect from the browser-supplied UI, see [Sign in to the relying party with the identity provider](https://developer.chrome.com/docs/privacy-sandbox/fedcm/#sign-into-rp).